fluxtream/fluxtream-chef/README.md

+# WARNING: THIS IS NOT BEING MAINTAINED ANYMORE, IS UNSAFE AND BUGGY - USE AT YOUR OWN RISK

 # Build and run fluxtream on a production machine - total time ~45 minutes

 ssh to your brand new machine and do the following: